 Showcase Your Great Ideas

-Poster sessions are a popular feature at our AALL Annual Meeting, and they will once again be on display in the exhibit hall as part of the AALL Member Services & Activities Area, throughout the entirety of the Annual Meeting.
+Always a popular feature at our AALL Annual Meeting, poster sessions be on display in the exhibit hall as part of the AALL Member Services & Activities Area, throughout the entirety of the Annual Meeting.

-Creators of accepted posters should plan to be available during the poster session presentation period on Monday, July 16 from 8:45 a.m.–9:45 a.m. to answer questions and discuss their work.
+Creators of accepted posters should plan to be available during the poster session presentation period on Tuesday, July 16 from 10:00 a.m.–11:00 a.m. to answer questions and discuss their work.
 Creators are also encouraged to be on hand during the Opening Reception on Saturday evening, the Sunday and Monday exhibit hall breaks, and the Monday exhibit hall lunch, since these no-conflict events see increased traffic in the exhibit hall.

 An award will be given to the poster deemed best by the Annual Meeting Poster Session Award Jury (to be awarded on the final day of the exhibit hall).